-Information about courses is routinely updated, so it is useful to check the course pages regularly.
-You should also look into courses at other institutions (in Norwegian) and in other countries.
 If you take a course outside the Faculty of Educational Sciences, you must apply for it to be incorporated into the educational component.
 Familiarize yourself with the requirements regarding the educational component, and discuss your plans with your supervisors.
 Read more about research courses here.

 The Faculty of Educational Sciences’ own candidates sign up for courses using StudentWeb.
 Candidates who have not been admitted to the programme at the faculty must sign up using an online form.
 Further details can be found in course descriptions.

 Courses that form part of the educational component must not be older than two years on the admission date.
 Together with the work on the thesis, the educational component must provide the necessary academic breadth and specialization.